 - Digital Locker App.
 The app includes several useful features allowing you to manage your policy easily.

 - Free estimation tools.
 You can quickly determine the level of coverage you need by using their estimation tools and calculators.

 - Extended coverage.
 Have an expensive item that has especially high value?
-Allstate offers extended coverage option, which means that you can make sure these types of belongings are protected.
+Allstate offers an extended coverage option, which means that you can make sure these types of belongings are protected.

 - Green improvement.
-This is a cool extra coverage option which helps cover the additional cost of replacing your items with energy-efficient versions after a claim.
+This is a cool extra coverage option that helps cover the additional cost of replacing your items with energy-efficient versions after a claim.